20 Best Indoor Playground Kuala Lumpur (Local Mama’s Review)

 Entrance to Starship Galactica, an indoor playground in One Utama.

-One Utama is one of my favorite malls – it’s one of the biggest malls in the world, which tells you a lot about finding anything and everything you need here.
+This space-themed indoor playground is located in one of the biggest malls in the world, which tells you a lot about finding anything and everything you need here! 😉

-This indoor playground in Selangor has a similar soft-play setup to Jungle Gym, Kids Nation, and The Parenthood where there are multi-level padded climbers, ball pits, and slides.
+This indoor playground in Selangor has a similar soft-play setup to Jungle Gym and The Parenthood where there are multi-level padded climbers, ball pits, and slides.

 The indoor play areas have a cute magical kingdom theme.
 There’s a toddler area for 18-month-olds to 3-year-olds with padded climbers and slides, rockers, and a small ball pit.